pinkijha/Netflix-gpt-App/README.md

     - Add hardcoded values to the constant file
     - Registered TMDB API and create an App & get access Tokens
     - Get Data from TMDB Now playing movies List API
+    - Fetch data from TMDB API and Update Store